SherbyRobotics/racecar/doc/README.md

 <p align="center"><i>The simplest remote killswitch: a long loop of wire</i></p>

 * Alternatively you can dismount the red mushroom from the RaceCar and lenghten its wires so you can hold it in your hand during live tests instead of the simple wire loop.

+# Steering Offset
+If the RaceCar doesn't move straight when no steering commands are sent, it is possible to adjust the zero steering value by adjusting this steering offset [here](https://github.com/SherbyRobotics/racecar/blob/c2b9be312659f862fb1f99670c1edd1874b51246/racecar_autopilot/scripts/slash_controller.py#L29).